chovypilled/Amadeus-kt/README.md

-# Update 2025/04/12
-I gave up on trying to use pre-analysed audio and am just going to keep the requirement for record audio permissions...
-It seems like Visualizer is the best way to have accurate (enough) animations.

 # Note from me, chovypilled
 This is a remake/reimagining of <a href=https://github.com/Yink>Yink's</a> Amadeus project written in Kotlin.
 As it was for him, this is just a side project so I might take longer than expected.